slowSort/slowSort.github.io/_posts/2023-11-03-embeddings.md

 title: "5x'ing our recommendation speed with Embeddings"
 ---

-When you're looking to categorize, search, or recommend relevant content embeddings are incredibly powerful.
+When you're looking to categorize, search, or recommend relevant content, embeddings are incredibly powerful.

 Here I use the OpenAI embeddings API to get a 5x speed increase in our template recommender feature.